bright/new-www/content/blog/bluetooth-devices-that-change-healthcare.md

 published: true
 language: en
 ---
 **Smart earrings, tattoos, smart socks, robot pets, and more...
-Discover the types of smart healthcare devices transforming patient care with the Internet of Things (IoT).
+Discover the types of smart health devices transforming patient care with the Internet of Things (IoT).
 Also, meet [healthcare software development companies](/our-areas/healthcare-software-development/) that are behind these devices.
 The list is continuously updated.**

 <div className="image">![smart devices healthcare](../../static/images/smart_devices_healthcare.png "smart devices healthcare")</div>